 — John 1:17 (NKJV)

 In this verse, we’re given a glimpse into a fundamental principle.
-It’s a simple yet profound revelation – the law, the set of rules and standards, was given to us through Moses.
-It represents truth, the standard of right and wrong that reveals God’s character.
-Yet, on our own, our flesh is powerless to keep this truth, no matter how hard we try.
+It’s a simple yet profound revelation.
+The law, the set of rules and standards, was given to us through Moses.
+It points towards truth, the standard of right and wrong that reveals God’s character.

-Think about it this way: truth without grace becomes a burden too heavy to bear.
-It becomes a constant reminder of our inadequacies and shortcomings.
-But when truth is accompanied by grace, it becomes a pathway to transformation.
+However, when we receive grace it becomes a pathway to transformation.
 Jesus, through His sacrifice, paved the way for us to be able to live out the truth, not through our own strength, but through the power of His grace working within us.

-So, the next time you find yourself struggling to live up to the standards of truth, remember what John revealed.
-Embrace the grace that Jesus offers.
+So, the next time you find yourself struggling to live up to the standards of any of the rules you see in scripture, remember what John revealed.
+Embrace this grace which Jesus offers.
 Allow His grace to empower you to walk in alignment with God’s truth, not out of duty or fear, but out of a heart transformed by His love and unmerited favor.
-Truth and grace, hand in hand, leading us toward a life that honors God and reflects His character.